Child Maintenance Service 2012 Scheme

 About these statistics

 The interactive visualisation on the ’Dashboard’ tab allows you to explore statistics related to the Child Maintenance 2012 Scheme at a national (Great Britain) or regional level.
-It provides information about case groups, payment arrangements and compliance on the 2012 Scheme.
+It provides information about paying parents, payment arrangements and compliance on the 2012 Scheme.
 Data for the visualisation is drawn from our published Data Tables.
 The volumes are based on the number of paying parents who have an ongoing maintenance liability.
 Please note that this visualisation is a new, prototype tool on the Child Maintenance Service Experimental statistics and may be removed or modified at any time.
 If you have any comments or suggestions for improving this page, please let us know.
 Note that this page may not be fully accessible or work in older browsers.
 These statistics have been developed in accordance with the National Statistics Code of Practice and supporting Principles.
-The data provided cover the period June 2016 to June 2017.
+The data provided cover the period June 2016 to September 2017.
 Figures are rounded to the nearest hundred.
 Totals may not sum due to rounding.